 Permaculture gardens, farms, and backyards balance the provision of human needs with improvement of local ecosystem health.
 Expand your knowledge of permaculture through videos, readings, and activities and complete portions of design for a site of your choosing.
 Read more.

-Site focuses on overcoming the challenges of adopting reduced tillage systems for vegetable production in the Northeast and demonstrating how these systems improve soil quality, maintain yields, and reduce costs.
-Visit site.
+Project focuses on overcoming the challenges of adopting reduced tillage systems for vegetable production in the Northeast and demonstrating how these systems improve soil quality, maintain yields, and reduce costs.
+Visit project site.

 Weekly (during the 35-week growing season) e-newsletter for turfgrass professionals features pest alerts, expert updates, weather information and more.
 Also available as an audio podcast.
 Subscribe to ShortCUTT.